Sophia Dickinson BSc (Hons) Occupational Therapy

-A person-centred Occupational Therapy assessment is completed at your loved one’s home to gather information, giving a full picture of your loved one’s needs and their home environment and understand the goals they would like to achieve.
+A person-centred Occupational Therapy assessment is completed at your loved one’s home to gather information, giving a full picture of your loved one’s needs and home environment and help understand the goals they would like to achieve.
 It will take approximately 2 hours.
 I will provide a report on adaptations that could be made to their home and activities that they could undertake to help them reach those goals.

 What Training Will an Occupational Therapist Have?